kyma-incubator/compass/docs/architecture/app-class-and-template.md

 ```
 IntegrationSystemID is an optional.
 ### Example
-In this example, Integration System is required and then it configures Application.
+In this example, Integration System is registered and then it configures newly added Application.
 1. Register Integration System
 ```graphql
 mutation {